tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/3/LessonPlan.md

 Welcome students to the third day of the introduction to the blockchain technology, open the lesson slides and present the class objectives.

-Move to the "Blockchain Skill Check" section and highlight that by the end of Today's class, we will do the following:
+Move to the "Blockchain Skill Check" section and highlight that by the end of today's class, we will do the following:

 * Build a blockchain from scratch!

 * Learn the differences between the various consensus algorithms available.

-* Make transactions in our very own blockchain.
+* Make transactions on our very own blockchain.

 Continue by refreshing students a bit on the data structure of a blockchain.
 Ask the students the following questions: